cloudmesh/client/_sources/commands/command_reservation.txt

 Reservation Command
 ======================================================================

-.. warning:: THis command is experimental and is not yet fully
+.. warning:: This command is experimental and is not yet fully
              integrated.
 It only stores reservations, but does not act upon them.

 One of the features of cloudmesh is to build a mesh of resources and services.
 In some cases we which to reserve resources that allow reservations.
-However we also may want to use a resource till a particular time frane and release it.
+However we also may want to use a resource till a particular time frame and release it.
 For this cases it is practical to provide the concept of a reservation.
-A simple reservation is named and containes a start and end point.
+A simple reservation is named and contains a start and end point.
 We currently store named virtual machines into a reservation for named clouds.
 Reservations are similar to groups just that they have a time frame associated with them.
 A timeless reservation is like a group.

 The manual page of the key command can be found at: `reservation
 <../man/man.html#reservation>`_